spagettikod/vsix/README.md

 vsix is distributed as a single binary file.
 The current release support the operating systems and architectures below.

+### Docker
+There is a Docker image available whit vsix.

 ### macOS
 This will install the latest version on macOS running on Intel.